t-lin/t-lin.github.io/teaching.md

 -->

 My definition of teaching is: ***the art of dumbing shit down***.
-I frequently aim, to the best of my ability, to explain concepts in ways a layman can comprehend.
+I aim, to the best of my ability, to explain concepts in ways a layman can comprehend.
-Usually this involves the use of ***imagery and carefully selected analogies*** as the first stepping stone into any new subject.
+This typically involves the use of ***imagery and carefully selected analogies*** as the first stepping stone into any new subject.
 I also favour the use of ***demos to tie the abstract concepts learned in class to the real-world***.

 I've been a teaching assistant for 10 years, serving multiple courses in roles ranging from leading tutorials, to lecturing, to designing and running hands-on labs.